 Professional Block.
 Teaching experience in approved cooperating secondary schools.
-Prospective teachers observe, participate, teach, and engage in extra-class activities under the supervision of selected cooperating teachers.
+Prospective teachers observe, participate, teach, and engage in extra-class activities under the supervision of selected cooperating teachers and clinical supervisors.
 The student must have senior standing and an adequate background in the teaching field which normally will constitute the academic major.
-During student teaching, all candidates complete a Teacher Work Sample (TWS) using the Emporia State University rubric.
-The TWS requires candidates to calculate learning gains, disaggregate data, and to demonstrate instructional adaptations required for meeting the needs of students of diversity and students with exceptionalities.
+During student teaching, all candidates complete the Benedictine Performance Assessment (BPA), a teacher work sample.
+The BPA requires them to calculate learning gains, disaggregate data, and to demonstrate instructional adaptations required for meeting the needs of students of diversity and students with exceptionalities.
 Admission is by application only and the approval of the Committee on Teacher Education.
 (OC)